Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Evaluations

 \subsection{Jailbreak Defensive Performance}

 After safety-aware adaptation, our method also demonstrates impressive performance in the jailbreak defense task.
 On three jailbreak datasets, the best-performing baselines are MLLM Protector and ECSO.
 MLLM Protector utilizes an LLM-based safety checker to filter the output content, while ECSO achieves effective safety detection by captioning image content into text.
 We use GPT-4o-Mini as the safety detector for both MLLM Protector and ECSO to ensure a fair comparison.
 The former applied to the Qwen-VL-Plus model achieves an average ASR of $0.16$ on three datasets, the latter obtains $0.15$.
-DPS demonstrates effective results with $0.27$, along with the best performance from LS-DPS, which yields $0.05$.
+Despite not being specifically designed for jailbreak defense, both the random-cropping Standard and DPS demonstrate effective results with $0.33$ and $0.27$.
+Along with the best performance from LS-DPS, which yields $0.05$.
 Furthermore, SmoothVLM employs a majority voting approach.
 Its effectiveness relies on the random smoothing effect of noise filtration against attacks, showing unstable performance across different datasets and models.

 Results from baselines demonstrate that merely relying on warning prompts or input smoothing is insufficient to influence the attention of the compromised model, making it challenging to mitigate the adversarial effect of malicious inputs.
 Our method effectively combines image cropping with multi-agent interactions, subsequently guiding the compromised model in self-correction through supervisory information.
 Notice that since the safety protector has almost no impact on standard performance, as evidenced by the comparison between MLLM Protector and vanilla in \ref{sec:standard}, we only report the results of DPS.
 Please refer to Appendix \ref{appendix:jailbreak_cases} for the case study.

-Beyond that, we provide a comparison of the methods' efficiency in Appendix \ref{appendix:efficiency}\looseness=-1
+Beyond that, we provide a comparison of the methods' efficiency in Appendix \ref{appendix:efficiency}.
+Overall, the computational overhead of our DPS delivers proportionally higher defense effectiveness.
+Despite significant differences in the scopes of attacks and underlying mechanisms, we also provide comparisons with more related works (\emph{e.g.}, adversarial purification \cite{guo2018countering} and MirrorCheck \cite{fares2024mirrorcheck}) in the appendix \ref{appendix:more_comparision}.\looseness=-1